Hiroshige: Influence

 Hiroshige was a member of the Utagawa school, along with Kunisada and Kuniyoshi.
 The Utagawa school comprised dozens of artists, and stood at the forefront of 19th century woodblock prints.
 Particularly noteworthy for their actor and historical prints, members of the Utagawa school were nonetheless well-versed in all of the popular genres.

-During Hiroshige’s time, the print industry was booming, and the consumer audience for prints was growing rapidly.
+During Hiroshige's time, the print industry was booming, and the consumer audience for prints was growing rapidly.
 Prior to this time, most print series had been issued in small sets, such as ten or twelve designs per series.
-Increasingly large series were produced to meet demand, and this trend can be seen in Hiroshige’s work, such as The Sixty-nine Stations of the Kisokaidō and One Hundred Famous Views of Edo.
+Increasingly large series were produced to meet demand, and this trend can be seen in Hiroshige's work, such as The Sixty-nine Stations of the Kisokaidō and One Hundred Famous Views of Edo.

 In terms of style, Hiroshige is especially noted for using unusual vantage points, seasonal allusions, and striking colors.
 In particular, he worked extensively within the realm of meisho-e (名所絵) pictures of famous places.
 During the Edo period, tourism was also booming, leading to increased popular interest in travel.
 Travel guides abounded, and towns appeared along routes such as the Tōkaidō, a road that connected Edo with Kyoto.
-In the midst of this burgeoning travel culture, Hiroshige drew upon his own travels, as well as tales of others’ adventures, for inspiration in creating his landscapes.
+In the midst of this burgeoning travel culture, Hiroshige drew upon his own travels, as well as tales of others' adventures, for inspiration in creating his landscapes.
 For example, in The Fifty-three Stations on the Tōkaidō (1833), he illustrates anecdotes from Travels on the Eastern Seaboard (東海道中膝栗毛 Tōkaidōchū Hizakurige, 1802–1809) by Jippensha Ikku, a comedy describing the adventures of two bumbling travelers as they make their way along the same road.

-Hiroshige’s The Fifty-three Stations of the Tōkaidō (1833–1834) and One Hundred Famous Views of Edo (1856–1858) greatly influenced French Impressionists such as Monet.
+Hiroshige's The Fifty-three Stations of the Tōkaidō (1833–1834) and One Hundred Famous Views of Edo (1856–1858) greatly influenced French Impressionists such as Monet.
 Vincent van Gogh copied two of the One Hundred Famous Views of Edo which were among his collection of ukiyo-e prints.
 Hiroshige's style also influenced the Mir iskusstva, a 20th-century Russian art movement in which Ivan Bilibin and Mstislav Dobuzhinsky were major artists.
 Dobuzhinsky confessed of Hiroshige's influence "I liked to choose a viewpoint of my own so that the composition would be striking, unusual; in that, I had the constant example of Hiroshige before my eyes".
 Cézanne and Whistler were also amongst those under Hiroshige's influence.
-Hiroshige was regarded by Louise Gonse, director of the influential Gazette des Beaux-Arts and author of the two volume L'Art Japonais in 1883, as the greatest painter of landscapes of the 19th century.
+Hiroshige was regarded by Louis Gonse, director of the influential Gazette des Beaux-Arts and author of the two volume L'Art Japonais in 1883, as the greatest painter of landscapes of the 19th century.